Salsola tragus: Prospects for genetic improvement

 Such considerations have led some workers to recommend that the plant be actively exploited for its very attractive merits.
-Frustratingly however, the plant in the wild is very variable; apart from its intrinsic genetic variability, invasive populations have hybridised extensively with other species of Kali that apparently were imported at the same time, and to some extent the genus hybridises in the countries of its origin as well.
+Frustratingly, however, the plant in the wild is highly variable; apart from its intrinsic genetic variability, invasive populations have hybridised extensively with other species of Salsola that were apparently imported at the same time.
+To some extent, the genus hybridises in its countries of origin as well.
 Apart from such sources of variability, there are considerable variations in ploidy.
-The unpredictability of the merits of wild strains may frustrate farmers who have tried the species and found that seeds from wild plants do not produce Kali crops that live up to their hopes, so they tend to abandon the attempts.
+The unpredictability of the merits of wild strains may frustrate farmers who have tried the species and found that seeds from wild plants do not produce Salsola crops that meet their expectations, leading them to abandon their attempts.

-However, in spite of the associated difficulties, the plants' genetic variability does imply opportunities for genetic improvement.
+However, despite the associated difficulties, the plants' genetic variability does imply opportunities for genetic improvement.
 The presence of tetraploids and hexaploids improves the prospects for new variants to be established in the population.
-The species and its hybrids and variants have attracted attention as valuable prospects for selective breeding for various agricultural purposes.
-The most desirable and the most undesirable genetically determined attributes have turned out to assort independently, which is a necessary condition for efficient selection of independent characters, so that for example, one can select breeding stock with desirable attributes, without being unable to select for the absence of undesirable attributes.
-One could select say, lines rich in protein, but without spines.
+The species, along with its hybrids and variants, has attracted attention as a valuable prospect for selective breeding for various agricultural purposes.
+The most desirable and the most undesirable genetically determined attributes have turned out to assort independently, which is a necessary condition for efficient selection of independent characters, so that, for example, one can select breeding stock with desirable attributes, without being unable to select for the absence of undesirable attributes.
+One could select, say, lines rich in protein, but without spines.

 To appreciate the implications of the variability, consider the following isolated examples of variability in key attributes of dry matter, as found in some 70 samples collected from the south-western United States: